Social media marketing: Mishaps

-Social media marketing provides organizations with a way to connect with their customers.
-However, organizations must protect their information as well as closely watch comments and concerns on the social media they use.
-A flash poll done on 1225 IT executives from 33 countries revealed that social media mishaps caused organizations a combined $4.3 million in damages in 2010.
-The top three social media incidents an organization faced during the previous year included employees sharing too much information in public forums, loss or exposure of confidential information, and increased exposure to litigation.
-Due to the viral nature of the Internet, a mistake by a single employee has in some cases shown to result in devastating consequences for organizations.
-An example of a social media mishap includes designer Kenneth Cole's Twitter mishap in 2011.
-When Kenneth Cole tweeted, "Millions are in uproar in #Cairo.
+Due to the viral nature of the Internet, mishaps with social media posts can be damaging for organizations.

+In 2011, designer Kenneth Cole tweeted, "Millions are in uproar in #Cairo.
 Rumor has they heard our new spring collection is now available online at [Kenneth Cole's website]".
 This reference to the 2011 Egyptian revolution drew an objection from the public; it was widely objected to on the Internet.
 Kenneth Cole realized his mistake shortly after and responded with a statement apologizing for the tweet.

+In 2011, a Chrysler Group employee tweeted that no one in Detroit knows how to drive.

-In 2012 during Hurricane Sandy, Gap sent out a tweet to its followers telling them to stay safe but encouraged them to shop online and offered free shipping.
+In 2012, during Hurricane Sandy, Gap sent out a tweet to its followers telling them to stay safe, but encouraged them to shop online and offered free shipping.
 The tweet was deemed insensitive, and Gap eventually took it down and apologized.
-Numerous additional online marketing mishap examples exist.
-Examples include a YouTube video of a Domino's Pizza employee violating health code standards, which went viral on the Internet and later resulted in felony charges against two employees.
-A Twitter hashtag posted by McDonald's in 2012 attracting attention due to numerous complaints and negative events customers experienced at the chain store; and a 2011 tweet posted by a Chrysler Group employee that no one in Detroit knows how to drive.

 When the Link REIT opened a Facebook page to recommend old-style restaurants, the page was flooded by furious comments criticizing the REIT for having forced a lot of restaurants and stores to shut down; it had to terminate its campaign early amid further deterioration of its corporate image.

 In 2018, Max Factor, MAC and other beauty brands were forced to rush to disassociate themselves from Kuwaiti beauty blogger and Instagram 'influencer' Sondos Alqattan after she criticised government moves to improve conditions for domestic workers.